 While each state licensing board has its own laws regarding engineering licensure, there is a general three-step process for licensure candidates:

 Licensure candidates typically must pass the Fundamentals of Engineering (FE) exam and the Principles and Practice of Engineering (PE) exam.
 It is recommended that students take the FE exam in their last year as an undergraduate, or as a recent graduate.
-You can find more information about the exam here.
-Chi Epsilon organizes review sessions every term – once you declare CEE, you will be added to our email group and receive announcements about these sessions.
+You can find more information about the exam at the National Council of Examiners for Engineering and Surveying website.
+Chi Epsilon organizes review sessions every term – once you declare CEE, you will receive announcements about these sessions via email.

 Most states require four years of acceptable, progressive and verifiable work experience in the industry.

 Approximately 44% of our undergraduates go on to pursue graduate studies immediately after graduation.
-Students may choose this path for varied reasons.
+Students may choose this path for various reasons.
 The Master’s degree is increasingly becoming the “entry level” degree for some areas of CEE.
-Employees with graduate degrees have greater job responsibility and earning potential, and an advanced degree is an important step towards licensure as a P.E.
+Employees with graduate degrees have greater job responsibility and earning potential.

 Please see resources below for more information.
 Your undergraduate advisor is also an excellent source of advice if you are considering graduate school.